Boost Your Domain Ranking: Blogging is Your Weapon22 min read

 - Social signals

-For the purpose of demonstration: this graph represents both linear (red) and logarithmic (green and blue) scales.
-What this illustrates (in basic terms) is that increasing and improving your DA continuously isn’t as straightforward – pun intended – as you may have initially thought.
+For the purpose of demonstration, this graph represents both linear (red) and logarithmic (green and blue) scales.
+What this illustrates is that increasing and improving your DA continuously isn’t as straightforward – pun intended – as you may have initially thought.

-Furthermore, this means that whilst it may be easy to bring your ranking from 0 to 10, achieving a higher rank say 47 to 48 is a lot harder.
-As Moz themselves have stated, a DA [of] 40 is not twice a DA [of] 20.
-In fact, according to Richman Training of SEOTrainingLondon.org, a website that has a DA rank one point higher than its competitor is around eight times more powerful.
+This means that whilst it may be easy to bring your ranking from 0 to 10, achieving a higher rank, say 47 to 48 is a lot harder.
+A DA of 40 is not twice a DA of 20.

-Because of this, it is even more important to ensure SEO is methodically incorporated and your blog posts are optimised (past, present and future) accordingly if you truly wish to maintain and improve your DA rank.
+Because of this, it’s even more important to ensure SEO is methodically incorporated and your blog posts are optimized (past, present, and future) accordingly if you truly wish to maintain and improve your DA rank.

 Step 1: It begins and ends with your blog – are you providing engaging and high-quality content?

-Before endeavouring down the road of SEO optimisation and other ranking factors that can improve your DA score, we need to take it back to basics and ask ourselves: “does my content hold the value that other users would want to back-link to?”.
+Before heading down the road of SEO optimization and other ranking factors that can improve your DA score, we need to take it back to basics and ask ourselves, “does my content hold the value that other users would want to backlink to?”.

-In addition to new posts, you also need to consider improving your previous articles – regularly updating content can also improve your DA score – and going forward ensure that all content published is engaging, readable, educational and or interesting and ultimately holds value.
+In addition to new posts, you also need to consider improving your previous articles.
+Regularly updating content can also improve your DA score – and going forward, ensure that all content published is engaging, readable, educational, interesting, and ultimately holds value.

-It is also suggested to focus on long-form content, reason(s) being it can:
+It’s also suggested to focus on long-form content because it can:

 - Increase your chances of natural backlinks